Edward R. Korman: Selected decisions

 1989: Korman ordered the extradition of Mahmoud Abed Atta (a member of the Abu Nidal Organization) to Israel to stand trial for a terrorist bombing that occurred on a bus traveling between the West Bank and Tel Aviv.

 1992: Highlighting the defendant's lack of remorse, Korman sentenced a prominent corporate attorney, Harvey D. Myerson, to the severe sentence of 70 months in prison for committing over $2 million in tax fraud and fraud related to overbilling clients.
 The court of appeals affirmed.

 1994: Korman sentenced a teenager to life in prison without parole following his conviction for killing a journalist in exchange for pay from a Colombian drug cartel angered by the journalist's publications.

 1996: In a case involving a journalist murdered following the journalist's anti-drug cartel writings, Korman leniently sentenced two defendants convicted of murder conspiracy to 15 and 18 years, respectively.
 Korman cited the assistance that the defendants provided to the prosecution and the need to balance punishment with incentives for cooperation.

 1996: Korman held that the Republican Party's primary system had an unconstitutional "chilling effect" on certain viable candidates.
 He wrote, "only the most atypical of candidates, ones with unlimited financial resources" had a chance of their names appearing on the ballot.
 The court of appeals affirmed Korman's ruling.
 The decision became the subject of various academic publications, including an article in the Georgetown Law Journal.

 1998-2005: Korman oversaw a class-action settlement involving certain Swiss banks that retained the assets of Holocaust victims following World War II.
 The banks ultimately agreed to pay victims and their heirs approximately $1.25 billion.
 In allocating the assets, Korman implemented a "needs-based" system, allocating a greater percentage for those parties most in need of financial assistance.
 The Second Circuit referred to Korman's approach as "thoughtful" and "scrupulous[ly] fair."
 Senator Alfonse D'Amato praised Korman's efforts as "Solomonlike" and "extraordinary."
+In later years, however, academic Norman Finkelstein chastises Korman's approach as one that erroneously accepted inflated evidence regarding the value of retained assets of Holocaust victims, contributing to systematic "blackmail" of the Swiss banks through forcing them to pay incorrectly large monetary sums to settle the lawsuit.